FruitGooseKSP/GasRepairsAndProbablyExpensiveSnacks/README.md

 INSTRUCTIONS

 - Design and build a station (with a docking port) that your vessel can attach to.
 When happy, attach the "Sign" to your station.
-Please note that the mechanics of the mod are such that the station doesn't have to physically be able to hold the fuel you may require.
-As an example, you could have a docking port with the Sign attached and it'll work.
-It's up to the player how they wish to design their delivery means; realistic or otherwise.
+Please note that the mechanics of the mod are such that the station doesn't have to physically be able to hold the fuel you may require; it's up to the player how they wish to design their           delivery means; realistic or otherwise.

-- Add your station into orbit at your preferred location, by either transporting it yourself or cheating it with Alt-F12.
+- Add your station into orbit at your preferred location, by either transporting it yourself or cheating it with Alt-F12, again player choice.

 - Launch your vessel, ensuring you have a fuel card attached to it!